gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 verify the generated report.
 The original purpose of those two APIs were to provide a simple, cross-platform way to produce and verify attestation data.

 However, some developers need more flexibility for their attestation requirements.
 For example, one might want to extend Open Enclave's current attestation structures with extra information, such as geolocation or a timestamp.
 Another user might want their enclaves to generate attestation data that is in a compatible format with their existing authentication infrastructure, such as a JSON Web Token or an X.509 certificate.
-There are also users who want to specify their collaterals (information from a second source used for verification), instead of using the set of collaterals provided by Open Enclave.
+There are also users who want to specify their endorsements (information from a second source used for verification), instead of using the set of endorsements provided by Open Enclave.

 Overall, there has been interest in enhancing Open Enclave's APIs to support